Stable-1/2 Bridges and Insurance

 \section{Introduction}

-The term `stable process' refers here to a strictly stable process with index $\a\in(0,2)$; thus, we are excluding the case of Brownian motion ($\a=2$).
-The use of stable processes for the modelling of prices in financial markets was proposed by \citet{BBM1963} in connection with his analysis of cotton futures.
-In the tails, the \levy densities of stable processes exhibit power-law decay.
-As a result, the behaviour of stable processes is wild, and their trajectories exhibit frequent large jumps.
+The purpose of this paper is to introduce a class of non-life insurance reserving models based on the use of a stable-$\half$ random bridge to simulate the paid-claims process.
+Our approach to the non-life reserving problem is to use the methods of information-based asset pricing, as represented, for example, in Brody \textit{et al.}~\cite{BHM1, BHM2, BHM3}, Hoyle \cite{H2010}, Hoyle \textit{et al.}~\cite{HHM1}, and Macrina \cite{MPhD2006}, to formulate the reserves policy in the form of a valuation problem.
+The term ``stable process" refers here to a strictly stable process with index $\a\in(0,2)$; thus, we are excluding the case of Brownian motion ($\a=2$).
+The use of stable processes for modelling prices in financial markets was proposed by Mandelbrot \cite{BBM1963} in his analysis of cotton futures.
+The \levy densities of stable processes exhibit power-law tail decay.
+As a result, the behaviour of stable processes is wild, and the trajectories have frequent large jumps.
 The variance of a stable random variable is infinite.
 If $\a\leq 1$, the expectation either does not exist or is infinite.
-This heavy-tailed behaviour makes stable processes ill-suited to some applications in finance, such as forecasting and option pricing.

-To overcome some of the drawbacks of the stable processes, so-called tempered stable processes have been introduced (see \citet{CT2004}, for example, for details).
+This heavy-tailed behaviour makes stable processes ill-suited to certain applications in finance, such as forecasting and option pricing.
+To overcome some of these drawbacks, so-called tempered stable processes have been introduced.
 A tempered stable process is a pure-jump \levy process, and its \levy density is the exponentially dampened \levy density of a stable process.
-The exponential dampening of the \levy density improves the integrability of the process to the extent that all the moments of a tempered stable process exist.
-Tempered stable processes do not possess the time-scaling property of stable processes.
+Exponential dampening improves the integrability of the process to the extent that all the moments of a tempered stable process exist.
+Tempered stable processes, however, do not possess the time-scaling properties of stable processes.